 There are three primary options for executing custom commands at boot time: shellcmd, earlyshellcmd, and shell script.

-The shellcmd package can manage the shellcmd and earlyshellcmd tags in the GUI, so you do not need to edit the config.xml values by hand, but that works as well.
+The shellcmd package can manage the shellcmd and earlyshellcmd tags in the GUI, so config.xml values need not be edited by hand.

-At boot time, the earlyshellcmd commands are first, shellcmd is later in the boot process, and the shell scripts are executed at the very end when packages are initialized.
+At boot time, the earlyshellcmd commands are executed first, shellcmd is executed later in the boot process, and the shell scripts are executed at the very end when packages are initialized.

 The hidden config.xml option <shellcmd> will run the command specified towards the end of the boot process.

 To add a shellcmd to a configuration, either use the shellcmd package or edit the config by hand.
 To edit the config, back it up via Diagnostics > Backup/restore, and open the resulting XML file in a text editor (other than the stock Windows Notepad).
 Above the </system> line, add a line such as the following:

 Where "mycommand -a -b -c 123" is the command to run.
 Multiple <shellcmd> lines may be added to execute multiple commands.
 Save the changes and restore the modified configuration.

 The hidden config.xml option <earlyshellcmd> will run the command specified at the beginning of the boot process.
 Normally, <shellcmd> should be used instead, though this may be necessary in some circumstances.
 Similarly to <shellcmd>, to add a <earlyshellcmd> option, either use the shellcmd package or edit it in by hand.
 To edit it manually, backup the configuration, open it in a text editor, and add a line such as the following above </system>:

 Where "mycommand -a -b -c 123" is the command to run.
 Multiple <earlyshellcmd> lines may be added to execute multiple commands.
 Save the changes and restore the modified configuration.